FunnyDeadCat/sapfioneer-mini-tests/README.md

 * `npm install` to install packages from package.json

 ## Run
-* `npx cypress run --browser chrome` to run tests on chrome
+* `npx cypress run --browser chrome` to run tests on chrome in headless mode or
+* `npx cypress run --browser chrome --headed` to run tests on chrome in headed mode

 ### Reports
 you will find reports under "cypress/results" folder